-- The annual southern Utah high altitude camp (www.altitudecamp.com) is a XC training/running camp for high school XC/T&F athletes.
-The camp check-in/out is on the beautiful Southern Utah University campus located in Cedar City, UT and based at the Brian Head Ski Resort (Altitude: ~5,700 to ~11,000 feet).
+- The annual Southern Utah high altitude camp (www.altitudecamp.com) is an XC training/running camp for high school XC/T&F athletes.
+The camp check-in/out is on the beautiful Southern Utah University campus in Cedar City, UT, and based at the Brian Head Ski Resort (Altitude: ~5,700 to ~11,000 feet).

 What personal data we collect and why we collect it

-- When visitors leave comments on the site, we collect some data shown in the comment form and, which may include, the visitor’s IP address and browser user agent string to help with spam detection.
+- When visitors leave comments on the site, we collect some data shown in the comment form, which may include the visitor’s IP address and browser user agent string to help with spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-- If you leave a comment on our site you may opt-in to saving your name, email address, and website in cookies.
-These are for your convenience so that you do not have to fill in your details again when you leave another comment.
+- If you leave a comment on our site, you may opt-in to save your name, email address, and website in cookies.
+These are for your convenience, so you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

-- If you edit or publish an article, an additional cookie will be saved in your browser.
-This cookie includes no personal data and simply indicates the post ID of the article you just edited.
-It expires after 1 day.
+- An additional cookie will be saved in your browser when you edit or publish an article.
+This cookie includes no personal data and indicates the post ID of the article you just edited.
+It expires after one day.

 Embedded content from other websites

-- Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
+- Articles on this site may include embedded content (e.g., videos, images, articles, etc.).
+Embedded content from other websites behaves exactly as if the visitor has visited the other website.

 How long we retain your data